 What does driving school in Ontario include?

-• Take drivers out on the road
+• Take drivers out on the road and get them comfortable being behind the wheel

 • Review the process of moving through the licensing journey